Lowell Junkins

 Lowell L. Junkins (born March 9, 1944) is an American politician in the state of Iowa.

-Junkins was born in Fort Madison, Iowa and attended Iowa State University.
-He served in the Iowa Senate from 1973 to 1987, as a Democrat.
-He unsuccessfully ran for Governor in 1986, losing to Terry Branstad.
+Junkins was born in Fort Madison, Iowa to Ralph and Selma Junkins and attended Iowa State University.
+He served in the Iowa Senate from 1973 to 1985, as a Democrat.
+He resigned from the State Senate in 1985 to unsuccessfully run for Governor in 1986, losing to Terry Branstad.
+He was succeeded in the State Senate by Democrat Gene Fraise.